bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 ## Structured by YAML

 The complete navigation and all other page layout elements besides the content are controlled by meta-data parameters consisting of key-value pairs.
 This documentation relies on [**Y**AML **A**in’t **M**arkup **L**anguage (**YAML**)](https://yaml.org) to format the data, because it’s well-known and has the widest support.
+{.inline}

-{{< mnote up=14 >}}
+{{< mnote >}}
-Hugo also processes meta-data formatted by TOML and JSON and converts front-matter data between these formats.
+Hugo also processes meta-data formatted by **TOML** and **JSON** and converts front-matter data between these formats.
 Because all data processing is done by Hugo, the theme works with all of them.
-But the included archetypes – the skeleton templates for new files – are written in YAML.
+The included  skeleton templates for new content files – the archetypes – are written in YAML.
 {{< /mnote >}}

 Site parameters